• There are many ways to spin a photon: Half-quantization of a total optical angular momentum

 We believe each of the 64-to-67 doublings are potential keys to understand the deeper dynamics of light.

-Within the article’s Abstract, the following claims are made:
+Within your article’s Abstract, the following claims are made:

 “In the usual three-dimensional setting, the angular momentum quantum numbers of the photon are integers, in units of the Planck constant ħ.
 We show that, in reduced dimensions, photons can have a half-integer total angular momentum.
 We identify a new form of total angular momentum, carried by beams of light, comprising an unequal mixture of spin and orbital contributions.
 We demonstrate the half-integer quantization of this total angular momentum using noise measurements.
 We conclude that for light, as is known for electrons, reduced dimensionality allows new forms of quantization.”